Hayzee-Tech/about-myself/README.md

 #  About Me

-# Hi, I am Azeez Akinkunmi Folarin 👋
+# Hi, I am Azeez Akinkunmi Folarin

 ### Aspiring Data Analyst

-I am passionate about transforming raw data into clear, actionable insights that support better decision-making.
+I am passionate about transforming raw data into clear, actionable insights that support better decision making.

 ## What I Do
 - Clean and analyze datasets